MJKWoolnough/limage/README.md

 ```go
 func (r *RGB) PixOffset(x, y int) int
 ```
-PixOffset returns the index of the Pix array correspinding to the given coords.
+PixOffset returns the index of the Pix array corresponding to the given coords.

 #### func (*RGB) RGBAt